Industrial gaskets

 metal gaskets

-Metal gaskets can be manufactured in a myriad of shapes and sizes and different metal alloys and are primarily used in high-pressure and high-temperature applications.
+Metal gaskets can be manufactured in a myriad of shapes and sizes as well as different metal alloys and Primarily used in high pressure and high temperature applications.
 Metal gaskets require a high surface pressure to deform the gasket in the flange joint.

 Flat metal gasket